Everything you thought about reverse mortgages was wrong... Watch this!

 - 35% worry about being able to provide financial help or leave an inheritance to their family.

 But there’s good news: Now there’s a brand-new financial tool to help homeowners like you take advantage of their home equity.
-It’s called Equity Edge Reverse Mortgage, and it’s exclusively for those age 60 and above.
+It’s called Equity Elite Reverse Mortgage, and it’s exclusively for those age 60 and above.
 There’s even an option that eliminates nearly all closing costs.†

-Whether you own a house or condominium, Equity Edge makes it easier to qualify.
+Whether you own a house or condominium, Equity Elite makes it easier to qualify.
 That’s because Reverse Mortgage Funding LLC (RMF) designed it specifically for people who are retired or nearing retirement.
 So you do not need to be working full-time or even part-time to qualify — an advantage over other types of home equity-based loans.
 And condo complexes do not have to be FHA-approved,* so more condos qualify.

-You can use Equity Edge like a home equity loan, or to refinance your existing mortgage to reduce your monthly bills.
+You can use Equity Elite like a home equity loan, or to refinance your existing mortgage to reduce your monthly bills.
 You can even use it to buy a different home — one that better meets your retirement needs.

 SEE WHAT FUNDS YOU MAY HAVE AVAILABLE